 Sex has to also be re-contextualized, and the unspoken must become spoken.
-One of the reasons why I find working with those in an Asperger Marriage rewarding is that so much of the intense hurt and resentment on the part of the neurotypical fades when they recognize that they need to be specific and directive, and not take "no" for an answer.
+One of the reasons why I find working with those in a Neurodivergent Marriage rewarding is that so much of the intense hurt and resentment on the part of the neurotypical fades when they recognize that they need to be specific and directive, and not take "no" for an answer.

 Instead of being offended, many pragmatic solutions are available to the couple that is willing to discard the nightmare rhetoric of hopelessness and misery that is rampant on the internet.

-But the greatest complaints about an Asperger Marriage that comes from wives is their husband's "lack of empathy."
-Often they'll recall painful situations with some crucial life event.
+But the greatest complaints about a Neurodivergent Marriage that comes from wives is their husband's "lack of empathy."
+Often, they'll recall painful situations with some crucial life event.
 They'll recall that their husband's response to it, was cold, unsympathetic, or simply disinterested.

-This is one of the most hurtful and pervasive myths about neuro-atypicals: That they lack empathy.
+This is one of the most hurtful and pervasive myths about neurotypicals: That they lack empathy.

-Research has demonstrated that most neuro-atypicals will focus on the mouth of the speaker, missing vital cues that come from eyes, eyebrows, and the nose, so vital to communication.
-Spending an hour or two in professional training to read micro expressions can enhance the effectiveness of communication in an Asperger marriage.
+Research has demonstrated that most neurodivergent people will focus on the mouth of the speaker, missing vital cues that come from eyes, eyebrows, and the nose, so vital to communication.
+Spending an hour or two in professional training to read micro expressions can enhance the effectiveness of communication in a Neurodivergent marriage.

 Meta-communication mismatches are also highly prevalent in these problematic marriages.
-As Asperger husbands frequently have Asperger mothers or fathers, it is not surprising that they've not learned how to respond in socially acceptable ways to displays of grief, anger, depressive sadness, or joy.
+As Neurodivergents husbands frequently have Neurodivergent mothers or fathers, it is not surprising that they've not learned how to respond in socially acceptable ways to displays of grief, anger, depressive sadness, or joy.

-It remains an important part of my work to help those in an Asperger Marriage because I see so much senseless heartache in a marriage that could otherwise be "good enough" to provide safety, warmth, and love.
+It remains an important part of my work to help those in a Neurodivergent marriage, because I see so much senseless heartache in a marriage that could otherwise be "good enough" to provide safety, warmth, and love.

-While the general public might think that the challenge in changing these marriages would lay with the neuroatypical, in truth I see that both spouses play a pivotal role.
-Many wives discover later in life that their husbands aren't "selfish" or "narcissistic" or "cruel" but are instead simply born "different."
+While the public might think that the challenge in changing these marriages would lay with the neurotypical, in truth I see that both spouses play a pivotal role.
+Many wives discover later in life that their Neurodivergent husbands aren't "selfish" or "narcissistic" or "cruel" but are instead simply born "different."
 And learning to work together to make things better is key.